This article was originally published on October 31, 2011. It has been updated.

-Plot: The French launch a nucelar bomb towards Springfield, and after it hits, there’s only one man left alive: Homer, who had been inspecting fallout shelters and not understanding Far Side cartoons.
+Plot: The French launch a nuclear bomb toward Springfield, and after it hits, there’s only one man left alive: Homer.
 Or so he thinks.

-Reason for Ranking: The French frog joke is a little obvious, but the premise, and Homer singing Edwin Star’s “War” in church, is good enough to withstand the too easy stereotype.
+Reason for Ranking: The French frog joke is whatever, but the premise — and Homer singing Edwin Starr’s “War” in church — overshadows the too-easy stereotype.

 Memorable Quote: “Now, this baby is called ‘The Withstandinator.’
 It can take a six megaton blast.
 No more, no less.”

-Reason for Ranking: Monkeys are funny — Homer as a monkey, even funnier.
-“King Homer” also contains one of my favorite conversational exchanges on the show (see below).
+Reason for Ranking: It’s a golden rule of comedy: Monkeys are funny — Homer as a monkey, even funnier.
+“King Homer” also contains one of my favorite conversational exchanges of the entire show (see below).

 Memorable Quote: “Hey, I heard we’re goin’ to Ape Island.”
 “Yeah, to capture a giant ape.”
 “I wished we were going to Candy Apple Island.”
 “Candy Apple Island?
 What do they got there?”
 “Apes.
 But they’re not so big.”

-Plot: Marge, Homer, and Dr. Hibbert tell Bart that his formerly-conjoined twin, Hugo, is living in the attic.
-He’s been served fish heads by Marge and Homer to keep him alive over the years, but he’s escaped.
+Plot: Marge, Homer, and Dr. Hibbert tell Bart that his formerly conjoined twin, Hugo, is living in the attic, feasting on fish heads.
+But he’s escaped.

-Reason for Ranking: Sick and twisted, with a solid conclusion that explains a lot about Bart.
+Reason for Ranking: It’s sick and twisted, with a clever conclusion that explains a lot about Bart.

 Memorable Quote: “But what to do with poor Hugo?
 Too crazy for Boy Town, too much of a boy for Crazy Town.
 The child was an outcast.
 So, we did the only humane thing.”
 “We chained Hugo up in the attic like an animal and fed him a bucket of fish heads once a week.”
 “It saved our marriage.”

-Reason for Ranking: Making Christian, do-gooder Ned Flanders the Devil is genius, and Homer picking at his pastry head answers the eternal question, “If you were a giant doughnut, would you eat yourself?”
+Reason for Ranking: Making Christian do-gooder Ned Flanders the Devil is a wicked stroke of genius, but more importantly: Homer picking at his pastry head answers the eternal question, “If you were a giant doughnut, would you eat yourself?”
+(Yes!)

 Memorable Quote: “Who’s that goat-legged fellow?
 I like the cut of his jib.”
 “Er, Prince of Darkness, sir.
 He’s your eleven o’clock.”

-Reason for Ranking: Among the show’s many, many, many Twilight Zone spoofs, this one is the funniest and the best, if only because the conclusion is so stupid (obviously the doll shouldn’t be set on Evil!), it’s brilliant.
+Reason for Ranking: Among the show’s many, many, many Twilight Zone spoofs, this one is the funniest and the best, if only because the conclusion is so equal parts brilliant and stupid.
+That’s The Simpsons’ sweet spot, right there.

 Memorable Quote: “That doll is EVIL, I tells ya.
 EVIL.
 EEEEEEVVVVIILLLLL.”
 “Grandpa, you said that about all the presents.”
 “I just want attention…”

-Reason for Ranking: It masterfully parodies Presidential elections, and politics in general, by proving it’s all a bunch of shit that doesn’t really matter anyways.
+Reason for Ranking: “Citizen Kang” masterfully parodies presidential elections (before they became a nightmare), and politics in general, by showing that campaign promises are a bunch of nothing that don’t matter.
 Either way, you’re boned.
 But don’t blame me, I voted for Kodos.

-Plot: Mr. Burns’ sea monkeys, otherwise known as the Simpsons, arrive to look after his creepy looking lodge.
+Plot: Mr. Burns’s sea monkeys, otherwise known as the Simpsons, arrive to look after his creepy-looking lodge.
 But when he cuts the cable and removes all the beer, Homer starts going something something.
-Go crazy, perhaps.
-Oh, and Willie gets hit in the back with an axe, and dies.
+Oh, and Willie gets hit in the back with an ax.